GeorgeZhang744/OptApply/services/auth/README.md

 ## Setup Instructions
-First cd into the auth service folder and run
+First cd into the auth service, the gateway service, and the client folder and run
 ```
 npm install
 ```